riflechess/riflechess.github.io/stp/summaries/PCIARC_Meeting_-_North_Dale_Recreation_Center,_1414_St._Albans_St_N,_Saint_Paul,_MN_55117.md

 ---
-titl: PCIARC Mting - th Dal Ratin Cnt, 1414 St. Albans St , Saint Paul, M 55117
+title: PCIARC Meeting - North Dale Recreation Center, 1414 St. Albans St N, Saint Paul, MN 55117
-dat:
+date:
 ---
-#### Mting Inf
+#### Meeting Info
-**Mting Typ:** PCIARC Mting (Publi Safty Cmmitt) **Dat/Tim:** May 7th (tim nt spifid)
-**Latin:** th Dal Ratin Cnt, 1414 St. Albans St , Saint Paul, M 55117
+**Meeting Type:** PCIARC Meeting (Public Safety Committee) **Date/Time:** May 7th (time not specified) **Location:** North Dale Recreation Center, 1414 St. Albans St N, Saint Paul, MN 55117

-#### Summay
+#### Summary

-Th mting bgan with intdutins and swaing in f nw Cmmissin Aan Hays by Chai Saah Flman.
-Th agnda was appvd, and th hai's pt mntind an upming annual summit n Cmmunity Fist Publi Safty.

-Sni Cmmand Linsn fm SPPD psntd an updat n nypting adis, iting fdal gvnmnt quimnts t nypt pivat data tansmittd v adi by Januay 1st, 2026.
-H disussd nns abut tanspany and th ptntial f adi tansmissins t val psnal infmatin.
-A dashbad is bing dvlpd t pvid publi infmatin in al-tim.

-Cmmissin Hays qustind th impat f nyptin n mmuniatin btwn SPPD and Ramsy Cunty dispaths.
-Sni Cmmand Linsn xplaind that nyptd hannls wuld b usd f dinatin with th agnis, but nt f utin mmuniatins.

-Th mmissin mvd n t disussing th annual summit, whih will fatu psntatins fm Dit Wis, Chif Hny, and a panl disussin invlving Cmmissin Hays.
-Th summit's un f shw was viwd, and Cdinat Cumbland annund th additin f Dit Angi Wis as a spa.

-Dputy Dit f Cmm Chai Flman ptd n HERO Dpatmnt ativitis, inluding utah vnts and hiing psss.
-Th dpatmnt is still uiting f an invstigat psitin at th Lab Cnt.

-IAU psntd data n mplaints ivd in Apil, with 8 ttal mplaints, 2 fwadd t PCR Cps viw, and 4 nt snt t PCR Cps viw.
-Cmmissin Gss asd abut th numb f pn iminal ass (3) and hw invstigatins a handld whn mplys lav  sign.

-Th mmissin disussd th pss f handling mplaints whn ffis lav  a n lng mplyd by th ity.
-Th IAU wuld withdaw th mplaint du t th la f disiplinay atin against a fm mply.
+The meeting began with introductions and swearing in of new Commissioner Aaron Hayes by Chair Sarah Floorman.
+The agenda was approved, and the chair's report mentioned an upcoming annual summit on Community First Public Safety.

+Senior Commander Linsen from SPPD presented an update on encrypting radios, citing federal government requirements to encrypt private data transmitted over radio by January 1st, 2026.
+He discussed concerns about transparency and the potential for radio transmissions to reveal personal information.
+A dashboard is being developed to provide public information in real-time.

+Commissioner Hayes questioned the impact of encryption on communication between SPPD and Ramsey County dispatchers.
+Senior Commander Linsen explained that encrypted channels would be used for coordination with other agencies, but not for routine communications.

+The commission moved on to discussing the annual summit, which will feature presentations from Director Wiese, Chief Henry, and a panel discussion involving Commissioner Hayes.
+The summit's run of show was reviewed, and Coordinator Cumberland announced the addition of Director Angie Wiese as a speaker.

+Deputy Director of Commerce Chair Florman reported on HERO Department activities, including outreach events and hiring processes.
+The department is still recruiting for an investigator position at the Labor Center.

+IAU presented data on complaints received in April, with 8 total complaints, 2 forwarded to PCR Corps review, and 4 not sent to PCR Corps review.
+Commissioner Gross asked about the number of open criminal cases (3) and how investigations are handled when employees leave or resign.

+The commission discussed the process for handling complaints when officers leave or are no longer employed by the city.
+The IAU would withdraw the complaint due to the lack of disciplinary action against a former employee.